MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-remote-write-virtual-machines.md

     --scope /subscriptions/aaaa0a0a-bb1b-cc2c-dd3d-eeeeee4e4e4e/resourceGroups/MA_amw-001_eastus_managed/providers/Microsoft.Insights/dataCollectionRules/amw-001
     ```

-1. Assign the managed identity to a Virtual Machine or Virtual Machine Scale Set.
+1. Assign the managed identity to a virtual machine or a virtual machine scale set.

-    For Virtual Machines:
+    Here are the commands for a virtual machine:

     ```azurecli
     az vm identity assign \